 In this part of the Thur valley, the so-called St. Amarin valley, the traditions of Saint John in France have been saved from oblivion.

 In the past, the signal for the burning of the pyres in the valley was given from the pyre in Mollau.
 This tradition has been lost, but not the fackels.

-A fackel is the name given in Alsace to a pyramid-shaped wooden pyre about ten metres high (and up to 20 metres high in Kruth!).
+In Alsace, a fackel is the name for a pyramid-shaped wooden pyre about ten metres high (and up to 20 metres high in Kruth!).
 The pyre is often crowned with fir branches and topped with the tricolour flag.